 An Overview of the Academic Program

-Parents can be assured that Stanford students have access to academic advice from their first day of orientation.
+Parents and guardians can be assured that Stanford students have access to academic advice from their first day of orientation.
 The publication Approaching Stanford, mailed in the summer, is a wonderful resource, as is the Undergraduate website.
-Parents should also visit the site Pre-major Advising Information for Parents.

 Many new students are initially overwhelmed by the many choices at Stanford, the university’s academic requirements and the plethora of programs offered.
 But Stanford ensures that all students have access to the resources they need to make decisions with confidence.
 Particularly important will be their pre-major advisor, who they will first meet at New Student Orientation, and the academic director in their residence hall.